ponchoalv/LibreriaAlvarezAPI/resources/docs/docs.md

 #### Managing your middleware

-Request middleware functions are located under the `libreria.middleware` namespace.
+Request middleware functions are located under the `libreria-alvarez-api.middleware` namespace.

 This namespace is reserved for any custom middleware for the application.
 Some default middleware is already defined here.
 The middleware is assembled in the `wrap-base` function.

-Middleware used for development is placed in the `libreria.dev-middleware` namespace found in the `env/dev/clj/` source path.
+Middleware used for development is placed in the `libreria-alvarez-api.dev-middleware` namespace found in the `env/dev/clj/` source path.

 <a class="btn btn-primary" href="http://www.luminusweb.net/docs/middleware.md">learn more about middleware »</a>